danialgoodwin/dev/a---level-up/dev-interview-cheat-sheet.md

 - Object-oriented design principles
   - APIE
     - Abstraction: Encapsulating technical details to make them easier to work with.
 Representing a complex idea with a simpler similar idea.
 Ex: When driving a car you don't have to think about all the gears and such because all those technical details have been 'abstracted' to a simpler interface.
-    - Polymorphism: The ability for objects of similar-but-different types to have the same method to interact with it, but different implementations.
+    - Polymorphism: "One interface, many implementations".
+The ability for objects of similar-but-different types to have the same method to interact with it, but different implementations.
 Polymorphism is when there is a single type of action that may have different behaviors when applied to different types of objects.
 Ex: The action 'open' has a different behavior when applied to a can or bottle.
+      - compile-time polymorphism: method overloading
+      - run-time polymorphism: inheritance and interfaces
     - Inheritance: Re-using code with the 'is-a' principle.
     - Encapsulation: Data hiding.
 Hide implementation details.
 Allows for easier changing of implementation code without affecting other places.
 Also, prevents outside code from messing with internals so that the class's contract would be broken.
   - SOLID (by Robert Martin, aka 'Uncle Bob')